 Increasing mental health awareness is a critical component in providing a safe and healthy workplace.

-Mental Health Awareness Workshops (in a 90 minutes standard format) teach staff:
+Mental Health Awareness Workshops (typically structured as a 90 minute program) teach staff:

 - how to identify the early signs and symptoms of common mental health conditions,

 - the importance of early intervention,

 - how to seek help, and

 - how to speak to co-workers if you are concerned about their mental health.